XinyueLiu/React/property-listing/readme.md

 5. Open `http://localhost:8080` in the browser and follow step by step

 ## Other files
-`02-Final` folder includes files that have been changed since the last two weeks.
+`02-Final` folder includes files **at the end of each video**.
+Most of these folders include files that have been changed in the individual videos.

+Feel free to use them for comparison or replace them with your own files if you get stuck.

+**Happy coding!**